HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Routing.md

 }
 ```
 - Remix provides a [`<Link>` component](https://remix.run/docs/en/main/components/link) that you can use to create links (`<a>`) to other pages in your application without triggering a full-page refresh (which is what clicking a regular `<a>` will do).
 Prefer a [`<NavLink/>`](https://remix.run/docs/en/main/components/nav-link) for the support of styling active and pending states.
+- [Prefetch](https://remix.run/docs/en/main/components/link#prefetch) the links that you expect the user to visit frequently.

 ### Relative links
 #### The `relative` prop